dhicks6345789/remote-gateway/README.md

 The Cloudflare tunnel will take care of handling HTTPS traffic, complete with automatic handling / refresh of certificates, to ensure your connection is secure.
 Authentication is also handled by Cloudflare, with the authenticated user's details being passed in via the header from the tunnel client to the NGINX server.
 The CGI script picks up those details to create an HTML page for each user that logs in that passes login details through to Guacamole.

+### Adding Connections / Users

+The CGI script that picks up the authenticated username provided by cloudflared reads Guacamole's user-mapping.xml file (/etc/guacamole/user-mapping.xml) to try and find any matching users listed.
+Authenticated users' usernames will generally be in the form of an email address, the domain part is removed by the CGI script.
+So, a user logging in with the email address "f.bloggs@example.com" will be seen as user "f.bloggs" in user-mapping.xml.

+The CGI script will simply pass any connection password for a found user out to the page that displays the remote desktop interface.
+This page hides the URL (which includes the username and password) by using a 100% height and width iframe element.

 ## Notes
 Not finished yet - might still be a bit clunky in places, but should mostly work.